mattmontgomery/wasatch.soccer/README.md

    - That siteConfig is where everything lives EXCEPT for your logo (for now.)
      That includes your site name, your site description, podcast feeds, newsletter sign-up links, all that.
+Even colors!

 2. Frontend hosting.
 Like I said, I recommend Vercel for this.
 Their edge-caching and automatic static optimization has made all of this